 If you are planning to combine surface and counted techniques, then you’re going to need a fabric that is an even-weave (or very close to it!) and that will support free-style surface stitches that don’t rely on the grid of the fabric.
 For the latter point, you’re going to want a fabric that will allow the needle to pass through the threads of the fabric, not just between them.
 Look for an even-weave linen that has plump threads that “fill” the whole weave.
 You don’t want to see gaps between the threads, and you don’t want the threads to be super-skinny or too irregular.

-For my sampler, I’m using Legacy’s Round Yarn linen, which I ordered from Hedgehog Handworks.
+For my sampler, I’m using Legacy’s Round Yarn linen.
+(Update 2017: This particular linen is no longer available in the US, but you can substitute any good 25-30 count linen).
 It is approximately 25 threads per inch, so counted cross stitches over one thread of fabric are not too small, but they are small enough that the overall finished cross-stitch motif does not look pixelated.
 The threads of the linen fill up the weave – they are nice and plump – and they will support surface stitches.
 Occasionally, yes, there are some irregularities, but this is part of the look of linen.

 Determining the Size of the Sampler